-Just as the MSME Full form states, the types it include are- Small, Micro and Medium
+Just as the MSME Full form states, the types it includes are- Small, Micro, and Medium

 The companies in the small enterprise category should not have an investment of Rs 10 crore either in plant and machinery and turnover of more than 50 crore.
 Such enterprises are eligible for registering for the MSME status.
-The medium enterprises which may have investments more than Rs 10 crore but not more than Rs 20 crore investment both in plant and machinery and a turnover not more than 100 crore can apply for MSME registration.
+The medium enterprises which may have investments not more than Rs 50 crore in both plant and machinery and a turnover, not more than 250 crores can apply for MSME registration.

-Finally, the micro industries are the ones with less than 1 crore investments both in plant and machinery and turnover of less than 5 crore can apply for registering under the MSME categories.
+Finally, the micro industries are the ones with less than 1 crore investments both in plant and machinery, and turnover of fewer than 5 crores can apply for registering under the MSME categories.

 Revision to MSME Definition announced on May 13, 2020

 Micro Units – Enterprises with investment up to INR 10 million (US$132,521), turnover up to INR 50 million (US$662,715)